seinecle/IoT4Entrepreneurs/docs/generated-html/subdir/session-3_temp_pdf.md

 //ST: !
 image::nokia-3.png[align="center",title="Better health at the workplace as a value proposition"]

+//ST: !
 Note: this is the latest development of an old trend, which is the "servicing economy":

 //ST: !

-//ST: !
-image::photocopier.jpg[align="center",title="Better health at the workplace as a value proposition"]
+image::photocopier.jpg[align="center",title="From selling photocopiers to printing services"]

 == 3.
 What to do next?
 //ST: 3.
 What to do next?

 //ST: !
 ==== 1.
 Publishing best videos

 //ST: !
 Goal of the http://data.em-lyon.com[Data R&D Institute]: pushing forward and publicly what emlyon business school does in data science.

 //ST: !
 image::data-institute.png[align="center",title="Data R&D Institute front page"]

 //ST: !
 ==== 2.
 You must continue developing an interest in IoT x dataviz